gpufit/Gpufit/docs/customization.rst

 This code can be used as a pattern, where the placeholders ". . ." must be replaced by user code which calculates the estimator and the gradient and hessian values of the estimator given.
 For a concrete example, see lse.cuh_.

-3. Include the newly created .cuh file in estimators.cuh_
+3. Include the newly created .cuh file in estimators.cuh_.

 .. code-block:: cpp

     #include "....cuh"              // filename

-4. Add a switch case in three CUDA device functions in the file estimators.cuh_
+4. Add a switch case in three CUDA device functions in the file estimators.cuh_.

   4a.
-For calculation of Chi-squares:
+Calculation of Chi-square:

     .. code-block:: cuda